-- Local organizations with the role of strengthening other strategic actors: Association for Integral Development Cooperation of Huehuetenango - ACODIHUE, Association for Integral Rural Development - ADRI, and Chortí Regional Peasant Association - ASORECH in Chiquimula, - 22 Municipalities of the geographical coverage with their Municipal Water and Sanitation Offices (OMAS), Municipal Directorate for Women (DMM) and Municipal Development Councils (COMUDE's). - 22 Environmental Sanitation Inspectors and 22 Rural Health Technicians from the Ministry of Public Health and Social Assistance (MSPAS). - Suppliers of sanitation products and services -hardware stores and construction companies-. - · Micro financial institutions such as cooperatives and micro-credit entities - State coordination organizations and NGOs (Ministry of Education MINEDUC, Ministry of Public Health and Social Assistance -MSPAS, Secretariat of Food and Nutritional Security - SESAN, Ministry of Agriculture, Livestock and Food - MAGA, Presidential Commission for Municipal Affairs - COPRESAM); and water and sanitation networks: Water and Sanitation Network of Guatemala - RASGUA and RASK/ICHE/ - Communities (families, natural leaders, Auxiliary Municipalities, Community Development Councils (COCODE's), SAHTOSO Committee, Community Water and Sanitation Commissions (CAS).
+- Local organizations with the role of strengthening other strategic actors: Association for Cooperation for the Integral Development of Huehuetenango - ACODIHUE, Association for Integral Rural Development - ADRI, Association for Integral Development for the West -ADIPO - and Regional Peasant Association Chortí - ASORECH in Chiquimula, - 27 municipalities with their Municipal Water and Sanitation Offices (OMAS), Municipal Directorate for Women (DMM) and Municipal Development Councils (COMUDE's). - 27 Environmental Sanitation Inspectors and 27 Rural Health Technicians from the Ministry of Public Health and Social Assistance (MSPAS). - Suppliers of sanitation products and services -hardware stores and construction companies-. - · Micro financial institutions such as cooperatives and micro-credit entities - State coordination organizations and NGOs (Ministry of Education MINEDUC, Ministry of Public Health and Social Assistance -MSPAS, Secretariat of Food and Nutritional Security - SESAN, Ministry of Agriculture, Livestock and Food - MAGA, Presidential Commission for Municipal Affairs - COPRESAM); and water and sanitation networks: Water and Sanitation Network of Guatemala - RASGUA and RASK'ICHE' - Communities (families, natural leaders, Auxiliary Municipalities, Community Development Councils (COCODE's), SAHTOSO Committee, Community Water and Sanitation Commissions (CAS).